singampk/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 A cloud vendor's {{< gloss >}}managed control plane{{< /gloss >}} is a typical example of an external control plane.

-For high availability, you should deploy a control plane across multiple clusters, zones, or regions.
+For high availability, you should deploy one shared control plane in each zone/region or sets of clusters, and ensure that configuration is replicated across all control planes.

 {{< image width="75%"
     link="multi-control.svg"